Dakpa Sheri

 explained as "Pure Crystal Mountain" and also known as Tsari, is a mountain in the eponymously named Tsari region in Lhöntse County of Tibet's Shannan Prefecture.
 The mountain is considered sacred for Tibetans and the pilgrimage route circumambulates the mountain.
 Takpa Siri ridge consists of four hills/ passes and four water bodies.

+Dakpa Sheri is a 5,735-metre mountain in Tibet’s Tsari region and an important Tibetan Buddhist pilgrimage site.
+Every twelve years, pilgrims undertook the longer Ringkor circuit, which passed through areas now in Arunachal Pradesh along the Tsari Chu and Subansiri rivers, with assistance from local Mra and Na Indian communities.

 Following border tensions between China and India, the pilgrimage was stopped after 1956.'

 Etymology

 Dakpa Sheri is usually classified as a néri (né–ri, abode–mountain) with the word "abode" being used in reference to deities.
 The Néri can be seen as the focus of Tibetan worship or kora.

 The word Tsari (Tsa-ri) has been used for both the geographical area surrounding Dakpa Sheri as well as the mountain itself.
 Tsa is a consonant of the Tibetan script while ri means 'mountain'.

 Variations include rTsá-ri which is explained as "Psychic Energy Channel Mountain", rTsa-ba which is explained as Foundation Mountain", Tswa-ri is explained as "Herb Mountain" and Tsa-ri rTswa-gon is "Superior Herb Psychic Energy Channel Mountain".
 The variation Tsa-ri-tra is a transliteration of the Sanskrit word Cáritra.